 Merit Medical Launches the PreludeSYNC EZ™ Radial Compression Device

-Unique band provides precise placement and clear visibility of the access site, optimizing hemostasis for radial artery procedures

-/EIN News/ -- SOUTH JORDAN, Utah, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Merit Medical Systems, Inc. (NASDAQ: MMSI), a leading global manufacturer and marketer of healthcare technology, today announced U.S. commercial release of the PreludeSYNC EZ™ Radial Compression Device.
+SOUTH JORDAN, Utah, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Merit Medical Systems, Inc. MMSI, a leading global manufacturer and marketer of healthcare technology, today announced U.S. commercial release of the PreludeSYNC EZ™ Radial Compression Device.

 The new device is the latest in Merit's ongoing excellence and leadership in advancing transradial access for endovascular patient care.
 It complements a robust radial portfolio of products that includes the Prelude IDeal™, Merit's thin-walled hydrophilic sheath introducer with superior kink and compression resistance.1